openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 `connection.set_destination(dest_port)` etc. **This is the recommended API to be used in the Model Optimizer transformations**.

+The main benefit of using Model Optimizer Graph API is that it hides some internal implementation details (the fact that the graph contains data nodes) and provides API to perform safe and predictable graph manipulations.
+This is achieved with introduction of concepts of ports and connections.
 This chapter is dedicated to the Model Optimizer Graph API and does not cover 2 other non-recommended APIs.
+Refer to the next two sections for more details.

 ### Ports <a name="intro-ports"></a>
-Model Optimizer Graph API introduces concepts of port and connection.

 An operation semantic describes how many inputs and outputs the operation have.
 For example, operations [Parameter](../../../ops/infrastructure/Parameter_1.md) and [Const](../../../ops/infrastructure/Constant_1.md) have no